 This past summer, Thrive’s Elise Higley convinced several local retailers to feature produce from local farms.
 Elise coordinated with farmers – in some cases, delivering produce herself – and provided in-store displays, media coverage, and cooking demos.

 As Elise explains, “For the stores, being part of the pilot project with Rogue Valley Grown means giving locally grown produce first priority when it’s available.
 They are all pretty committed to trying to make this work for both parties.
 The retailers feel good that they are making a difference in the local food movement.”

 In early December with the support of a USDA Rural Business Enterprise Grant, the team brought 20 small farmers to the Willamette Valley for a tour of two farms that have been mainstays of the local food movement for decades: Denison Farm and Persephone Farm.
-Tom Denison, and Elanor O’Brien and Jeff
+Tom Denison, Elanor O’Brien, and Jeff

 Phalen told their stories, showed the Southern Oregon farmers their operations, and answered questions about how to choose the right crops to sell wholesale, smart ways to scale up, cautionary tales about wholesale markets, and scale-appropriate processing equipment.
 The farms also spent an evening with OSU’s Tanya Murray learning about practical ways to track production and marketing costs, to make sure their decisions will lead to profitability.

 The southern Oregon farmers were inspired and excited by the tour.
 “As an owner of a small farm,” said Chad Giffin Gates, of Middle Rogue Farm in Grants Pass, “I was inspired to focus on a couple of crops that I do really well for wholesale and then think outside the box on how to best market and distribute them.”